• Home

 2. South Shore and Glacier Lagoon (2 days)

-Another two day tour that focuses on the absolute highlights of the south coast, but without the ice-cave, and at a more affordable price point.
+Another two-day tour that focuses on the absolute highlights of the south coast, which features an ice cave visit.

-This tour will have you leaving Reykjavik and exploring highlights like Reynisdrangar Cliffs, Dyrafjordur Fjord, the black sand beaches of Vík, the Jokulsarlon Glacial Lagoon and of course the famous waterfalls of the south coast including Seljalandsfoss and Skogafoss.
+This tour will have you leaving Reykjavik and exploring highlights like Reynisfjara beach, the Jokulsarlon Glacial Lagoon and of course the famous waterfalls of the south coast including Seljalandsfoss and Skogafoss.
 Click here for more information.

 Duration: 2 days / 1 night

 If you’d like to explore some of the west of Iceland rather than the south coast, then this is the tour for you.
-Covering two days of exploration, this tour will take you to the beautiful sideways waterfall Hraunfossar, one of Iceland’s longest lava tunnels, and even inside a glacier!
+Covering two days of exploration, this tour will take you to the beautiful sideways waterfall Hraunfossar, one of Iceland’s longest lava tunnels and the attractions of the Snaefellsnes Peninsula.

 This is a great way to experience some of Iceland’s western attractions, and as the tour runs through winter, you might even be lucky enough to see the northern lights!